carvel-dev/carvel/processes/community-membership.md

     - Authoring or reviewing PRs on GitHub
     - Filing or commenting on issues on GitHub
     - Contributing to community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow, blog posts, conference talks, etc.)
-- Actively contributing to 1 or more subprojects.
+- Actively contributing to one or more subprojects.
 - Sponsored by an approver or a lead.
 Note the following requirements for sponsors:
     - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
     - Sponsors must be approvers in at least one MAINTAINERS file.